Dual Quaternion Based Contact Modeling for Fast and Smooth Collision Recovery of Quadrotors: Dual Quaternion formulation

-where $\mathbf{t}_B$ is the unit vector in the direction of the sliding velocity.
+where $\mathbf{t}^B$ is the unit vector in the direction of the sliding velocity.
 We model the total collision wrench $\hat{\mathcal{W}}$ by applying a normal impulse (magnitude $\Lambda$) and a tangential friction impulse ($F_t$) along their respective lines of action.
-Because the screws in \ref{eq:Plucker} are structured as Plücker lines, scaling them by scalar impulses generates both the 3D contact forces and their induced 3D torques about the center of mass.
-Using the Coulomb friction model with $\mu$ (where $F_t = \mu \Lambda$), the dual wrench is
+Because the screws in (\ref{eq:Plucker}) are structured as Plücker lines, scaling them by scalar impulses generates both the 3D contact forces and their induced 3D torques about the center of mass.
+Using the Coulomb friction model with $\mu$ (where $F_t = \mu \Lambda$ is the sliding condition), the dual wrench is

 A visual representation of the dual wrench is shown in Fig. \ref{fig:reset}.
-To determine the scalar magnitude $\Lambda$, we apply Newton’s Law of Restitution, \textit{i.e.}, the post-impact relative velocity along the normal direction $v_n^+$ is related to the pre-impact velocity $v_n^-$ by the coefficient of restitution $e$ with $v_n^+ = -e v_n^-$.
+To determine the scalar magnitude $\Lambda$, we apply Newton’s Law of Restitution, \textit{i.e.}, the post-impact relative velocity along the normal direction $v_n^+$ is related to the pre-impact velocity $v_n^-$ by the coefficient of restitution $e$ with $v_n^+ = -e v_n^-$ \cite{Kazakov}.
 In dual algebra, the projection of a twist $\hat{\boldsymbol{\xi}}$ onto a screw axis $\hat{\mathbf{s}}$ is given by the scalar part of the dual dot product $ v_n = \langle \hat{\boldsymbol{\xi}}, \hat{\mathbf{s}}_n \rangle$.
 Projecting the DQ reset law \eqref{eq:DQM-reset} onto the normal screw $\hat{\mathbf{s}}_n$ yields

-To solve for $\Lambda$, we adopt the standard decoupled assumption \cite{Stewart,Jia2011}, where the frictional impulse does not instantaneously affect the compression along the normal axis, used as well in the standard formulation in \eqref{eq:reset-SSM}.
-Mathematically, this implies neglecting the cross-coupling term:

-Applying this simplification yields the final closed-form expression for the impulse magnitude:
+and we get the final closed-form fully coupled expression for the impulse magnitude $\Lambda$:

-To determine the final post-impact state, the computed impulse magnitude $\Lambda$ from Eq. \eqref{eq:DQM} is first substituted into Eq. \eqref{eq:wrench} to formulate the total collision wrench $\hat{\mathcal{W}}$.
-Applying this wrench to the update law in Eq. \eqref{eq:DQM-reset} directly yields the post-impact twist $\hat{\boldsymbol{\xi}}^+$.
+To determine the final post-impact state, the computed impulse magnitude $\Lambda$ from Eq. \eqref{eq:DQM} is substituted into Eq. \eqref{eq:wrench} to formulate the total collision wrench $\hat{\mathcal{W}}$.
+Applying this wrench to the update law in Eq. \eqref{eq:DQM-reset} yields the post-impact twist $\hat{\boldsymbol{\xi}}^+$, and is further illustrated Fig. \ref{fig:reset}.
+In practice, collision parameters can be estimated with tactile sensing \cite{patnaik2025,MarkMuller,Tomic}.
+Pre-impact velocities are taken from onboard state estimation, and $(e,\mu)$ are calibrated offline \cite{MarkMuller,Chui2016}.

-\textbf{Proposition 1.} The dual quaternion reset map is mathematically equivalent to the standard matrix reset map, i.e., $\mathcal{R}\equiv \hat{\mathcal{R}}$.\\
+\textbf{Proposition 1.} Under the same decoupled assumption \cite{CannyJohn,Stewart,Jia2011} adopted in Eq.~(\ref{eq:SMM}), the dual quaternion reset map is equivalent to the standard matrix reset map ($\mathcal{R}\equiv \hat{\mathcal{R}}$).

 \textbf{Proof.} First, consider the numerator of \eqref{eq:DQM}.
 The dual dot product $\langle \hat{\boldsymbol{\xi}}^-, \hat{\mathbf{s}}_n \rangle$ projects the twist onto the normal screw axis.
 This operation directly evaluates the linear velocity of the contact point along the collision normal, which is kinematically equivalent to the classical formulation: